Below is a list of common questions we hear and answers to them from a professional reserve analyst.

-Yes, all common interest communities with any significant common areas to maintain / repair / replace should be saving for the inevitable outcome from years of use and deterioration of common area components.
+Yes, all common interest communities with any significant common areas to maintain / repair / replace should be reserving for the inevitable outcome from years of use and deterioration of common area components.
 We often see HOA communities which have signage, fencing and landscaping but with no reserve account established.
-When there is a large expense item such as a fence to replace there are no funds to draw on to pay for it.
-These communities typically must special assess the homeowners in the community which is often a difficult process.
+When there is a large reserve project expense such as a fence to replace, there are often no funds to draw on to pay for it.
+These communities typically must special assess the homeowners which is often a difficult process.
 The implementation of a reserve account early on in a community’s history will help to alleviate the reliance on special assessments as long as the reserve account is funded adequately from the beginning.
 Special Assessments should remain an extremely rare occurrence and should not be necessary for expected expenditures.

 Do we need a separate reserve account?

 We always recommend communities have separate accounts for operating expenses versus reserve expenses.
 Pooling money into one account and trying to keep track utilizing accounting software is difficult and requires more time than what the typical Board member is able to provide to a community.
 Additionally as the reserve account grows it is extremely tempting to dip into the reserve funds for other maintenance items, specifically when there are economic downturns and membership is against raising HOA dues.
 A separate account entirely helps to mentally separate this; much like a personal retirement account versus your checking account.

 Communities which have a large reserve account balance often choose to invest their funds which in our opinion is a great option as long as the funds are in very low risk government backed instruments that are also liquid enough to withdraw when needed.
 During “Peak” year cycles a community may need access to a very large percentage of the reserve account funds so adequate planning and making sure the funds are available (without penalty) is important.